Getting the most out of your job adverts

-Writing job adverts can sometimes seem intimidating.
-It can be difficult to decide whether to keep your advert open and get as many applicants as possible or make it niche, in order to get that perfect candidate who could take a bit longer to find.
-Whatever you decide, you want to put your best foot forward, as this will most likely be the first interaction that a potential employee has with your company.
+Writing job adverts can sometimes seem daunting.
+It can be hard to decide whether to keep your advert open to as many applicants as possible, or if you are looking for that ‘perfect’ candidate.
+Whatever the case, you will still want to put your best foot forward, as this will most likely be the first interaction your new employee will have with your business.

 Finding the right candidates

-Once you have mapped out who your ideal candidate is, you will need to enhance your advert so that it can be seen as soon as possible by the right people.
-This will ensure that when they search for a role, you will appear at the top, attract their attention and give them a reason to apply.
+Once you have decided on the ideal person for your role, you will need to optimise your advert so that it can be found quickly by the right candidates.
+This will ensure that when they run a search, you appear towards the top, attract their attention, and give them enough reason to apply.

-Introduction: Your intro needs to be short but sweet to make sure you entice the applicant.
-Remember the first few lines will be shown within the search results, so it needs to make the reader want to click on the ad.
-Be clear about who you are as a company, and what you are looking for.
-Think of it like a sales pitch, and ask yourself why should talented candidates want to come and work for you.
+Introduction: Write a short but sweet introduction to entice the applicant.
+The first few lines of this will be shown within the search results, so this should make the reader click your advert.
+Be clear about who you are as a company, and who you are looking for.
+Think of this as a sales pitch; why should talented candidates want to come and work for you?

-Objectives: This is where you sell the role to the candidate.
-What are the main points of the role, and who will they be working with/ reporting to?
-Make sure you talk about the benefits here, is there progression opportunities?
-Is this a permanent role or a long-term contract?
+Objectives: This is your chance to sell the role to the applicant.
+What are the main objectives of the role; who will they be working with or reporting to?
+Make sure you include the perks in this section; is there progression in this role?
+Is this a permanent vacancy or a long-term contract?

-Responsibilities: Break down the day-to-day responsibilities of the role into bullet points so they are easy to read.
-Here your main aim should be to give the applicant an idea of what their potential role will entail, so it’s always a good idea, to be honest about what you will expect from them if they do get the role.
+Responsibilities: Break down the day-to-day aspects of the role into small paragraphs or bullet points.
+This section should give the applicant an idea of what their new job will entail, so it’s best to be honest about what you will expect from them should they start.

-Shortlist Questions: Most job boards will give you an option to set ‘eliminator’ questions.
-This will allow you to pre-shortlist applicants, which can be extremely helpful if you have a very specific role or one with minimum years’ experience or certain qualifications.
-Whilst these can be extremely helpful and save you time, be careful not to overdo it as you could miss out on a lot of good applicants if you set them too strictly.
+Shortlist Questions: Most job boards give the ability to set ‘eliminator’ questions.
+This allows you to pre-shortlist applicants, which is great when you need someone with specific requirements, such as minimum years’ experience or certain qualifications.
+Whilst this can really save time, be careful not to over-do it as you may miss out on good applicants if you set these too strictly.

 Taking the time to perfect your job adverts is hugely beneficial, with more accurate CVs to review and the best candidates to shortlist.
 Following our guide can help to maximise results when advertising roles, but to save you even more time, why not contact us for help advertising your roles?
 We will even do the shortlisting for you.

-Our experts would love to talk through what we can do for your organisation and the services we offer, visit our Client Services page, or speak to the team on 0203 176 4790.
+Last year alone, we advertised over 3000 vacancies and our experts would love to talk through what we can do for your organisation.
+For more information about the services we offer, visit our Client Services page, or speak to the team on 0203 176 4790.